-Manuscript submission DiGeSt accepts two types of submission: Articles and contributions to the "What are you reading?" section.
+DiGeSt accets two tpyes of submission: Articles and "What are you reading?" book review pieces.

-Submission Preparation Checklist: - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor). - The submission file is in Microsoft Word. - All personally identifiable information is removed in your anonymous manuscript. - Where available, URLs for the references have been provided. - Article length is between 6,000-7000 words including footnotes and references. - The text is single-spaced; uses a 10-point Times New Roman font; employs italics, uses no underlining (except with URL addresses) and colours; and all instructions for images and tables are placed within the text at the appropriate spot. - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines above.
+- The submission has not been previously published, nor is it under consideration by another journal; - The submission files are in Microsoft Word; - All personally identifiable information is removed in your anonymous manuscript; - Where available, URLs for the references have been provided; - Article length is between 6000-7000 words including footnotes and references; - The text follows the style and reference guidelines.
+Please note that DiGeSt screens papers for unoriginal material.